espanido

 Usage Examples Definite and Indefinite Articles

-• La fiesta es divertida. - The party is fun.
+• La comida está lista. - The food is ready.

 • Los libros están en la mesa. - The books are on the table.

-• Una revista está en la mesa. - A magazine is on the table.
+• Una canción suena en la radio. - A song plays on the radio.